Kananaskis Country

 Banff National Park

-Banff (the crown jewel of the Rockies) is located only 40 minutes from Kananaskis.
+Banff – aka the crown jewel of the Rockies – is located only 40 minutes from Kananaskis.
 Banff offers world class hiking, beautiful alpine lakes, and endless outdoor adventures.

 Yoho National Park

-Yoho is truly magical place.
-Located only 2 hours from Kananaskis, here you’ll find massive waterfalls, picturesque hikes, and the prettiest lakes.
+If I could describe Yoho in 1 word, it’d be magic.
+Located only 2 hours from Kananaskis, in Yoho you’ll find massive waterfalls, picturesque hikes, and the prettiest lakes.

 Jasper National Park

-Jasper is located 4 hours down the Icefields Parkway (one of the most beautiful drives in the world) from Kananaskis.
+Jasper is located 4 hours up the Icefields Parkway from Kananaskis.
 Here you’ll find great hiking trails, abundant wildlife and the longest lake in the Rockies.